Entrepreneur of the Month : Ms. Linda Lau

 Operating a traditional manufacturing business in China has been increasingly difficult and unsustainable in the recent decade, therefore Indonesia was an attractive alternative for us when we set up our operation in 2012.

 Firstly, many of my downstream customers are located in Indonesia, due to the relatively efficient, young and lower-cost labour.
-As a semi-automatic factory, we are not too dependent on cheap labour, however being close to manufacturing customers in toys, shoes, aquarium facilities helps us gain an edge over our competitors.
+As a semi-automatic factory, we are not too dependent on cheap labour, however being close to manufacturing customers in toys, shoes, aquarium facilities help us gain an edge over our competitors.

 Secondly, Indonesia is a blue ocean for my business, as I recently became the first local supplier for one of my customers that has set up their factory in the 1990s, and for the past 30 years they did not purchase locally because there were no local supplies.
 This is in stark contrast with China, where oversupply and price war is the norm for manufacturing businesses.